undg/undg.dev/posts/vitest-test-if-hook-was-called-in-handler.md

 ## Testing

 This is code snippet that will test if hook was called.
 Most important part is to create `fullReset` mock at the top of the file.
-Other way, vitest will loose reference to our mock and reinitialise.
+Otherwise, vitest will lose reference to our mock and reinitialise.
 We don't want it.
 Method need to be instantiated only once.
 I've commented this part with `IMPORTATNT`
 With `vi.mock` we can mock implementation of our hook, and assign to it method `fullReset`.
 Don't forget to use path to you custom hook that you want to replace with this mock.
 Withing `beforeEach` we are doing cleanup.
 You don't want to keep your mock forever, you want to restore it to original form.

-Finally you can test it in very strait forward way.
+Finally you can test it in very straightforward way.
 Render component, click the button and check if your mock was called.
 You can initialise original hook (first example), because it's mocked anyway, or you can test against mock (second example).
 I prefer first one, it's bit more explicit and testing if hook was mocked properly.

 ### my-component.test.tsx